jbmitch/transit-gateway/getting-started.md

 ![Global routing](images/2-aboutGlobalRoutingExample.png "Global routing"){: caption="Figure 2.
 Simple global routing example" caption-side="bottom"}

-If you need more help getting started with {{site.data.keyword.tg_full_notm}}, you can open an IBM Support case through the IBM Cloud console, or contact your IBM Cloud Sales representative.
+If you need more help getting started with {{site.data.keyword.tg_full_notm}}, you can open an IBM Support case through the IBM Cloud console, or contact your IBM Cloud sales representative.